 But to get that you need to get your sales rep actually using your CRM.
 Here is an article about why most sales rep dislikes their CRM.

-Common problems to solve for SMEs with a CRM
+Common problems to solve with a CRM

 This dramatically slow these companies down in their decision making and potentially make them fall behind the competition.